Johansoltoft/johansoltoft.github.io/_pages/about.md

     </div>
     <div class="post-content">
       <div class="post-title">Speculating with generative AI</div>
-      <div class="post-authors">Johan Søltoft</div>
+      <div class="post-authors">Laura Kocksch, Johan Irving Søltoft</div>
-      <div class="post-description">Examining the speculative potential of generative AI technologies and their implications for creative and analytical practices in anthropology.</div>
+      <div class="post-description">Based on a series of experiments with a large language model ingested with ethnographic interviews, we reflect on moments of disconcertment, re-experiencing and estranging ethnographic encounters.
+We argue for a speculative use of Generative AI in Anthropology.</div>
     </div>
     <div class="post-image">
       <img src="/images/EASA2024.jpg" alt="EASA">